iTwin/itwinjs-core/docs/presentation/Content/RelatedPropertiesSpecification.md

 > **Default value:** `false`

-The attribute specifies whether the specification should be ignored if it duplicates another higher priority specification for the same relationship.
+Specifies whether the specification should be ignored if another higher priority specification for the same relationship already exists.

 ```ts
 [[include:Content.Customization.RelatedPropertiesSpecification.SkipIfDuplicate.Ruleset]]